frootlab/frootlab.github.io/index.md

 by raising the abstraction level of programming to a scaffold level, based on [currently best fitting algorithms](/tags#CBF), rather then concrete algorithms.
-This allows the creation of applications, that are not only kept upd-to-date, bet indeed get better, with their connected algorithm catalogs.
+This allows the creation of applications, that are not only kept upd-to-date, but indeed get better, with their connected algorithm catalogs.